 Karen is an Executive Director with over 30 years’ experience in Human Resources in both the public and private sectors, supporting businesses in the consultancy, construction, retail and sales + marketing industries.
 She has led and successfully implemented major business change programmes focussed on creating long term sustainable value through engagement and empowerment of employees and teams.
 Deploying teams in some unusual, diverse and hazardous locations across the globe, she has gained invaluable experience in ensuring their safety and security in such locations as Afghanistan, Libya, Somalia and Nigeria, whilst ensuring project delivery for the client.
 Karen is currently working as a Board Director with the construction company Sir Robert McAlpine Ltd, responsible for People and Infrastructure, including People, Property & Facilities and Marketing & Communications.

-Chris Carr - Joint Managing Director, Carr & Carr (Builders) Ltd
+Chris Carr - Joint Managing Director of Carr & Carr (Builders) Ltd

 Carr & Carr is a small family owned Housing Development Company established approximately 100 years ago in Cleethorpes, North East Lincolnshire.
 Chris passed his City and Guilds in Carpentry & Joinery at Grimsby College before taking a JCB/digger course at Bircham Newton.
 He progressed to be a site manager in his mid-twenties and now runs the family business with his elder brother.
 Chris is on the Board of the Federation of Master Builders (FMB).
 Other roles Chris holds are: Construction Leadership Council Board Member (CLC), Director of the UK Business Council for Sustainable Development, Chairman & Secretary of the Grimsby District Builders Association, Chairman of the North East Lincolnshire Housing & Development Board, Advisor to the Grimsby Institute of Further and Higher Education’s Construction Industry Panel, and Member of the North Lincolnshire Construction Apprenticeship Partnership.